lucky-wolf/DW2-XL/README.md

 - Kinetic PD does more raw damage than blaster or beam PD, but it's less accurate.
 - I overhauled this line of weapons to give a better progression and to make them more viable for non-humans.
   - Humans still have racial locked techs in this line, and they are just better than the standard models.
-  - Humans also get a \[M\] sized variant in addition to the small and fighter mount types for autocannons.
+  - Humans also get a \[M\] sized variant in addition to the small and fighter mount types for assault cannons.

 ## Energy Torpedoes
 - Boskaran's Firestorm torpedo line is deeper and gives you a large weapon sooner.